 Cleaning A Pressure-Assisted Toilet

 Other than the usual bathroom cleaning, nothing special needs to be done with a pressure-assisted toilet.
-Maintenance is light, and bowl cleanliness is on the upper tier since they use materials that naturally fight bacteria/mold/odors.
-Humid climates that use these toilets will do fine, as condensation isn’t a big issue with these models.
+Maintenance is light, and bowl cleanliness is guaranteed since they are made with materials that naturally fight bacteria/mold/odors.
+These will fare well in humid climates as condensation isn’t a big issue with these models.
 Just like gravity-feed types, cleaning with popular brands (Scrubbing Bubbles/Lysol/etc.) should be more than enough on a weekly basis, or as needed.
-Instead of using a drop in tablet users can buy an on the bowl cleaner since the tank is sealed.
-Gel stamps are a popular way to keep the bowl fresh and clean without using a drop in tablet.
+Instead of using a drop-in tablet, users can buy an on-the-bowl cleaner since the tank is sealed.
+Gel stamps are a popular way to keep the bowl fresh and clean without using a drop-in tablet.

 Pressure-assisted toilets are an expensive but welcome option to any home or business setting.
-Their high performance and low water consumption turns these toilets an ideal buying choice.
+Their high performance and low water consumption makes these toilets an ideal buying choice.